pc2/StencilStream/README.md

 }
 ```

-When all of this is done, we just tell the executor to calculate the requested number of generations.
+When all of this is done, we just tell the executor to calculate the requested number of iterations.
 After that, we copy the results back to the grid buffer and write them to stdout.

 That's it.
 This is all of the code you have to write.
 Everything else, like getting cells to and from the global buffer, caching intermediate values, or resolving loop dependencies is done by StencilStream.
 You only need to provide the transition function and some info about it, everything else is handled for you.